Java - Data Structures

 The Properties class is used by many other Java classes.
 For example, it is the type of object returned by System.getProperties( ) when obtaining environmental values.

-To have more detail about this class, check The Properties.
+For more detail about this class, check The Properties.